Cascades Sea to Summit Highlights

 After finishing up our intro to camp talks and having lunch, we’ll get suited up and ready for an exciting whitewater rafting trip on the Upper Skagit River!
-We’ll meet our rafting guides and float this pristine mountain river, with its clear and iridescent green water fresh off of the glaciers of southern British Columbia.
-This river is a mix between great natural scenery and a nice section of big fun waves in class II - III whitewater.
-During our rafting trip, we’ll learn about the rich archaeological and historical past that gives the river a near mystical feeling; the area was once home to the first human residents of the corridor, the Upper Skagit Tribe.
+We’ll meet our rafting guides to float this pristine mountain river, with its clear and iridescent green water fresh off of the glaciers of southern British Columbia.
+This river is a mix between breathtaking natural scenery and a class II-III whitewater section of big fun waves.
+On the river, we’ll learn about the rich archaeological history that gives the river a near-mystical feeling; this river corridor was once home to the first human residents of the area, the Upper Skagit Tribe.

 It’s finally time to get out on the trail!
 After your Alpenguides give you a thorough tutorial about packing only the essentials and how to adjust and carry your backpacks, we’ll jump in the van and drive to the trailhead to start our 38-mile trekking expedition.

-Day 9: Our backpacking trip has come to a close and today we are on the Washington coast camping near Anacortes where we enjoy showers and laundry at our campsite and ready ourselves for the sea kayaking expedition that starts tomorrow.
+Our backpacking trip has come to a close and today we are on the Washington Coast and camping near Anacortes, where we’ll enjoy showers and do laundry at our campsite to ready ourselves for the sea kayaking expedition that starts tomorrow.

-Days 10-12: San Juans Islands here we come!
-We’ll take a morning ferry to arrive at Friday Harbor where we meet our friendly and knowledgable sea kayaking guides.
-The guides will help us pack our camping gear into boats, explain our route and provide us with an introduction to sea kayak paddling, handling and safety, and ocean features such as currents and wave patterns.
-Then, we’ll head out in our dual kayaks, with an Alpengirl at each helm!
-We’ll paddle most of the day through the San Juan channel to reach an island beach where we set up camp and watch the island sunset after dinner.
+San Juan Islands here we come!
+We’ll take a morning ferry to arrive at Friday Harbor, where we meet our friendly and knowledgeable sea kayaking guides.
+Our guides will help us pack camping gear into boats, explain our route, and provide us with an introduction to paddling, handling, and safety.
+We’ll then head out in our tandem kayaks, with an Alpengirl at each helm!
+We’ll paddle through the San Juan Channel to reach an island beach, where we’ll set up camp and watch the island sunset after dinner.